davidmarkclements/decofun/Readme.md

 <a name="function-parameters"></a>
 # function parameters
-Are named "passed into <called function> | line N".
+Are labelled "passed into <called function> | line N".

 ```js
 someFunc('blah', function () {})